daattali/node-phonebook/README.md

-This app was created using `npm init`.
+This app was created using `npm init`. `index.js` contains the backend (an in-memory "database").
 Run using `npm start` or `npm run dev` (dev means that the application will auto restart when any source file changes).
-The frontend is served entirely from the `build/` folder, which is created using `npm run build` on the phonebook app from Part 2.
+Build and deploy using `npm run deploy:full`.